pcsukumar/pands-project/README.md

-<font color=blue>The above scatter plot shows that there is a good positive correlation between petal width and petal lenght in the case of Iris-versicolor.
-Correlation between petal width and petal length is not that much in the case of other species.</font>
+<font color=blue>The above scatter plot shows that there is a good positive correlation between petal width and petal length.
+This relationship is most prominent in the case of Iris-versicolor.
+Correlation between petal width and petal length is not that promenent in the case of other species.</font>

 ```python